Contrast Sensitivity in Multimodal Large Language Models: A Psychophysics-Inspired Evaluation: Introduction

-Traditional approaches to measuring CSF in deep networks rely on explicit readouts from internal representations.
-Some methods use classification-based readouts \cite{akbarinia2023contrast}, where a classifier is trained to detect gratings at different contrasts, conflating model perception with the classifier’s performance.
+From the methodological point of view all these methods rely on arbitrary internal readout strategies to define the CSF.
+This introduces additional assumptions and complicates the interpretation of the results.
+Some methods use classification-based methods \cite{Akbarinia23}, where a classifier is trained to detect gratings at different contrasts, conflating model perception with the classifier’s performance.
 Others rely on Euclidean distance \cite{li2022contrast} or cosine similarity \cite{cai2025computer} in feature space, assuming that contrast perception corresponds to embedding differences, which imposes a potentially unnatural metric.

-Here, we propose a behavioral approach that mirrors human psychophysical experiments.
-Instead of relying on internal representations, we directly query the model about visual stimuli.
-Specifically, we present CVLMs with structured images at different contrasts for each spatial frequency, asking whether they appear “flat” or contain a “pattern.”
-By systematically varying the prompts and analyzing response consistency, we estimate the model’s CSF in a way that is both naturalistic and interpretable.
-See figure \ref{fig_method} for a sketch of the method.
-We validate our approach on small open-source models ($\leq7$B parameters) and plan to apply it to larger available models.